ceevee87/webdev-demo-vegas-ipsum/README.md

 # webdev-demo-vegas-ipsum

 ## Overview
 This project is an Ipsum Lorem generator with a Las Vegas twist.
-Below is a list of items that are planned for development.

 ## Technologies
-This project demonstrates (will demonstrate) the following technologies:
+This project demonstrates the following technologies:
 - RESTful JSON API implemented in Java with Jersey
 - Web service deployment using Apache Tomcat
 - Source code compilation and dependency management using Maven